MicrosoftDocs/msteams-docs/msteams-platform/overview-solution.md

 :::image type="content" source="../msteams-platform/assets/images/overview/user-story-2.png" alt-text="Image showing user story" border="true":::

 Teams offers these and many more capabilities to bring your users a feature-rich app solution.
+To develop this app:

+1. Create a personal chat bot app.
+1. Integrate with weather forecast external API from a forecast website to connect and request forecast for specific date and location.
+1. Integrate with Microsoft Graph for registered users.
+1.Check and send forecast details on the basis of users travel date and travel location on a particular day.

 > [!div class="nextstepaction"]
 > [Start here](get-started/get-started-overview.md)